Ukraine schemes: visas, biometrics and passport renewals

 - UK Visa and Citizenship Application Services

-If you think you need a stamp, you should mail the Drumkeen Surgery with your name, date of birth and passport number.
-If a stamp is needed, you will be given an appointment time.
+If you think you need a stamp, you should email the Drumkeen Surgery with your name, date of birth and passport number.

 If you do need a stamp, you will be given a day and appointment time to go to Drumkeen House.